gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 Beginner tutorial
 =====================================
-This tutorial will introduce some of the basic functionalities of HAT and generate some basic plots.
+This tutorial will introduce some of the basic functionalities of HAT and generate some basic plots for a Au(111) surface in surface reciprocal lattice units.

 .. toctree::
  :maxdepth: 1